 New Yorkers are now receiving vaccines against COVID-19, and the state recently expanded eligibility rules for who can receive them.
-Already, health care workers and residents and staff of certain long-term care facilities are eligible to receive the vaccine.
-As of Wednesday, Jan.
-13, 7 million people in the state were eligible to receive the vaccine.
+Nearly all New York adults are currently eligible to get vaccinated.

 Here are answers to some of the common questions:

-Who is currently eligible to receive the vaccine, as of January 12?
+Who is currently eligible to receive the vaccine?

 Here is a detailed list of who is currently eligible.

 The state has also opened a hotline for scheduling appointments over the phone: 1-833-NYS-4-VAX (1-833-697-4829).
 The city has opened its own hotline as well, which will have a 24-hour reservation system by Friday, Jan.
 15: 1-877-VAX-4NYC (1-877-829-4692).